reiryuki/Sound-Enhancement-Sony-Xperia-10-Magisk-Module/README.md

 ## Descriptions
 - An equalizer ported from Sony Xperia 10 (I4113)
+- Only working with apps that has EQ option
 - Doesn't support ACDB because using effect proxy
 - DSEEHX is enabled as global supported, so no toggle for that because the toggle is buggy.
 But don't worry, it's enabled by default.